MyEtherWallet/knowledge-base/source/_posts/Security_And_Privacy/What_is_a_Mnemonic_Phrase.md

+---
+title: "What is a Mnemonic Phrase?"
+date: 2019-03-01 00:03:00
+tags:
+- mnemonic
+- phrase
+categories:
+primary_category: "security_and_privacy"
+primary_category_display_name: "Security And Privacy"
+---

 ## What is a Mnemonic Phrase?

 #### Mnemonic phrases are not a recommended way of accessing MyEtherWallet (MEW).
 For more information on other methods of access, check out our article on [how to access a wallet]().